 - 6. Utilities were mapped to pain scores using data collected from a survey of patients in the UK.
 The study included patients with refractory and non-refractory pain.
 Evidence for the refractory group was extrapolated to the whole group using an adjustment factor rather than fit the mapping to the refractory patients only.
 The review group have concerns over this methodology. - 7.
 The base case incremental cost-effectiveness ratio (ICER) for pregabalin plus usual care as compared with usual care alone in patients with treatment-refractory neuropathic pain was estimated at €2,360 per quality adjusted life year (QALY).
 A probabilistic sensitivity analysis was also presented which indicated a 100% probability that pregabalin plus usual care was the most cost effective therapy at a willingness to pay threshold of €45,000/QALY.
 The allowance made for uncertainty was compromised by the inputs into the model as outlined in earlier sections of this report. - 8.
 PCRS data indicates that in 2012 the HSE reimbursed pregabalin (for all indications) on the GMS and DPS at a cost of €47,293,171.
 In 2012 the expenditure for gabapentin was €5,726,723.
 In 2013, up to July, the HSE reimbursed pregabalin at a cost of €20,256,483 which projects annual total expenditure at over €40 million.
-Pfizer have submitted a budget impact analysis presenting three scenarios; Scenario 1 where generic pregabalin entering the market in July 2014; scenario 2 with generic pregabalin enters the market in July 2015 and scenario 3 where generic pregabalin in 2014 under scenarios 1, 2 and 3 were estimated at €18.2 million for scenario 1 and €30.1 million for scenarios 2 and 3.
-Pfizer suggest that the BI will decrease from 30.1million to €6.325million, in the year following introduction of a generic medicine.
+Pfizer have submitted a budget impact analysis presenting three scenarios; Scenario 1 where generic pregabalin entering the market in July 2014; scenario 2 with generic pregabalin entering the market in July 2015 and scenario 3 where generic pregabalin enters the market in July 2015.
+The suggested budget impact for pregabalin in 2014 under scenarios 1, 2 and 3 were estimated at €18.2 million for scenario 1 and €30.1 million for scenarios 2 and 3.
+Pfizer suggest that the BI will decrease from 30.1 million to €6.325 million, in the year following introduction of a generic medicine.
 The review group do not consider this credible based on rate of generic prescribing.

-The NCPE do not consider pregabalin to be cost effective for neuropathic pain in the Irish healthcare setting and therefore do not recommend reimbursement under the community drugs scheme in Ireland.
+9. The NCPE do not consider pregabalin to be cost effective for neuropathic pain in the Irish healthcare setting and therefore do not recommend reimbursement under the community drugs scheme in Ireland for neuropathic pain.